joelhi/glucose-viewer-pico/README.md

 # glucose-viewer-pico

-A view for Raspberry Pico to view Libre2 glucose reading at realtime.
+Project to view Freestyle Libre 2 glucose readings in realtime on a Raspberry Pico